 At the end of each project, two presentations are given, an oral one for the group, and a written one of which the participant can decide how public it will be.

 For the oral presentation one will normally get approximately 35 minutes inclusive discussion.
-The written presentation should have the standard sections of a research paper:
+The written presentation should have the standard sections of a scientific paper:

 - Introduction focusing on what motivated you to take up this particular aspect/concept/process;